 Aside from connecting our social media accounts, blogging is the only part of Inbound that we put time into.
 The only money spent was for a “basic” HubSpot account (at the time $200/month).

-Most recently I’ve gone all-in with my own HubSpot Partner Agency, Lovable Marketing, leaving a role in the Fintech industry where I was Director of Integrated Marketing and led a whip-smart team responsible for content, video, social media, email campaigns, webinars, events, PR and more.
+Most recently I’ve gone all-in with my own HubSpot Partner Agency, Lovable Marketing, leaving a role in the Fintech industry where I was Director of Integrated Marketing and led a whip-smart team responsible for content, web development, social media, email campaigns, webinars, events, PR and more.